General Room Draw

 List of available rooms

-A list of available rooms, dimensions and floor plans are now posted on the Residence Life website.
+You can learn more about each residence hall to see a list of rooms, dimensions and floor plans.
 A binder of floor plans is also available in the Residence Life Office for students to browse.

 Important dates (subject to change)

 - Tuesday, March 25, 2014 from 8 a.m. - 9 a.m. on the OC (Thomas Commons)

 - Tuesday, March 25, 2014 from 11 a.m. - 1 p.m. on the OC (Thomas Commons)

 - Friday, March 28, 2014 (watch your Cornell e-mail for details)

 - Tuesday, April 1, 2014 starting at 7 p.m. in Pfeiffer Hall lounge

 Room selection for doubles (see detailed schedule below)